Islandora-Collaboration-Group/ISLE/docs/install/install-demo.md

 * **For Microsoft Windows:**
     * You have installed [Git for Windows](../install/host-software-dependencies.md#windows) and will use its provided "Git Bash" as your command line interface; this behaves similarly to LINUX and UNIX environments.
-    * In the "demo.env" file, you must uncomment the line "# COMPOSE_CONVERT_WINDOWS_PATHS=1".
-(See Software Dependencies: [Edit "demo.env" or "local.env"](../install/host-software-dependencies.md#edit-demoenv-or-localenv))

 ---